scotws/SAN/san_handbook.md

 The long list of special characters not only makes the code hard to read, but also hard to type, especially on non-American keyboards.
 For instance, on German keyboards, the `[` and `]` have to be entered with a special ALT key.
 Combined with the tradition of using upper case letters, entering code is slow, especially for ten-finger typists.

-# What is *really* wrong with the traditional notation: The 65816
+# What is *really* wrong with the traditional notation

-Where the traditional syntax falls apart is with the new instructions such as `PEA` and `BRL`. `PEA` is one offender: Formally called "Push Effective Absolute Address" with the syntax `PEA $2222`, what it actually does is push the operand on the stack, not an absolute address as the formatting would suggest.
+Where the traditional syntax falls apart is with the new instructions of the 65816 such as `PEA` and `BRL`. `PEA` is one offender: Formally called "Push Effective Absolute Address" with the syntax `PEA $2222`, what it actually does is push the operand on the stack, not an absolute address as the formatting would suggest.
 Both the instruction name and format are misleading.
-Even the standard reference [\[ENL\]](#ENL) states:
+Even the standard reference states: [\[ENL\]](#ENL)

 > The assembler syntax is that of the absolute addressing mode, that is, a label or sixteen-bit value in the operand field.
 Unlike all other instructions that use this assembler syntax, the effective address itself, rather than the data stored at the effective address, is what is accessed (and in this case, pushed onto the stack).